As an entrepreneur of two businesses, I’m too familiar with the word enough. For years, I used that word as though it were my business model.

 I had created my own burnout in my daily journal entries.
 The word enough was everywhere.
 I tossed it around like confetti.

-Our vocabulary acts like a powerful magnet.
 The words we use attract their definition to us.

 Merriam-Webster defines enough as equal to what is needed.